qirh/TexasFirst/README.md

   * Popup page
   * Options page:
     * Some text would be nice

+### Before launching on the Chrome store
+  * Have someone who knows what they're doing to look over the code
+  * Have my test subjects (ehm) I mean friends try it on their computers.

 ### Things needed to publish on chrome: (* Done -- ** Not yet): deets: https://developer.chrome.com/webstore/publish
   ** Create your app’s zip file